colton123e/supra-crud-app/README.md

 - Docker elements are included in the repository.
 However, deploying the app via Docker in its current configuration does not work for deployment on external servers.
-- A deploy script is included to facilitate app deployment on other servers, but it is also currently non-functional.
-- Both issues are related to networking configuration problems and are not a reflection of the application itself.
-These features were added for personal education and experimentation.